crystaldb/autodba/README.md

     - Run the proxy: `./cloud-sql-proxy --port <YOUR_PROXIED_DB_PORT> <YOUR_GCP_PROJECT_ID>:<YOUR_GCP_CLOUDSQL_INSTANCE_ID>`.
     - Then, in the configuration file (`autodba.conf`), you should set `db_host = localhost`, and `db_port = <YOUR_PROXIED_DB_PORT>`.

-4. Run the `install.sh` script to install AutoDBA.
+4. Run the `install.sh` script to install AutoDBA Collector.

 For system-wide installation: